rgambord/c99-doc/doc/sections/5/2/4/index.rst

 .. _9899_5.2.4p1:

+.. container:: snum

+   :ref:`1 <9899_5.2.4p1>`

-:ref:`1 <9899_5.2.4p1>` Both the translation and execution environments constrain the implementation of language translators and libraries.
+Both the translation and execution environments constrain the implementation of language translators and libraries.
 The following summarizes the language-related environmental limits on a conforming implementation; the library-related limits are discussed in clause 7.